mlemgroup/mlem/Mlem/Navigation/README.md

     }
 )
 ```

-And now you're done configuring the tab's root view!
+6. And now you're done configuring the tab's root view!
 See `Tap to Dismiss` section to enable/customize tab navigation behaviour.

 **Tap to Dismiss: Enabling Behaviour**
 On each view, including the tab's 'root view:
 1. Add the `@Environment(\.dismiss)` action to view.
-2. On the outer-most view in that view's 'body, apply the `.hoistNavigation(dismiss:)` view modifier, optionally passing in an `auxiliaryAction`.
+2. On the outer-most view in that view's 'body, apply the `.hoistNavigation(...)` view modifier, optionally passing in an `auxiliaryAction`.
 For example:
 ```
+.hoistNavigation(
+    _ primaryAction: .dismiss,
+    auxiliaryAction: nil
+)
+OR:
 .hoistNavigation(
     dismiss: dismiss,
     auxiliaryAction: {